 Ventures That We Seek

 TCA members look for opportunities where the capital sought will take the company to the next level, and materially increase its valuation.
-TCA investments often bridge the gap between proof of concept to a larger VC round.
+TCA investments often bridge the gap between proof of concept to a larger angel or VC round.
 A company must be able to demonstrate how it will use members’ investment to complete at least some of the following:

 - Proof of Concept